 Working with Project SEARCH interns, a program that aims to secure competitive employment for people ages 18 to 30 with disabilities, helped Sarah Brangoccio grow as a person.

 College of Human Sciences to recognize graduating seniors at fall convocationPosted on

-The Iowa State University College of Human Sciences will recognize the accomplishments of nearly 450 graduating students in a series of events on May 5 and 6.
+The Iowa State University College of Human Sciences will recognize the accomplishments of the graduating class of fall 2018 in a series of events on Dec.
+14 and 15.

 Haley Haskell applies learning technologies skills in unexpected placesPosted on